NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

 ```
 The benchmark achieved approximately 83 Gbps throughput.

-Delete the rdma test Pods.
+Exit from RDMA test pods and then Delete the RDMA test pods with the below command.

 ```
 $ kubectl delete pod rdma-test-pod-1 rdma-test-pod-2